warmfire540/toolbar-status-chips/README.md

 ### Manual Installation

-1. Download the `toolbar-status-chips.js` file from the latest release or `dist/` folder
+1. Download the `toolbar-status-chips.js` file from the latest release in the Releases tab.
 2. Copy it to your `www/community/toolbar-status-chips/` folder
-3. Add the following to your `configuration.yaml`:
+3. Add the following to your `configuration.yaml` (or add as a resource in dashboards menu)

 ```yaml
 lovelace: